Finley Munroe

-Finley Christopher Ryan Munroe (born 8 February 2005) is an English professional footballer who plays as a left-back for EFL League Two club Swindon Town, on loan from club Aston Villa.
+Finley Christopher Ryan Munroe (born 8 February 2005) is an English professional footballer who plays as a left-back for club Blackpool, on loan from club Middlesbrough.

+He is a product of the Chelsea and Aston Villa academies.
+Munroe made his senior debut for Aston Villa in 2024 before joining Spanish club Real Unión on a season's loan, he also played for Swindon Town on loan before permanently joining Middlesbrough in January 2026.

 Club career

+Aston Villa

 Munroe started his career at the Chelsea Academy.
 During this time, former player Ashley Cole had identified Munroe as someone who should have a specialist scholarship.
 Despite this, Munroe was released by Chelsea on 30 June 2021, allegedly for being too small, and joined Aston Villa 9 days later.
 He was given his first professional contract on 7 July 2022.

 Munroe made his first appearance in the Aston Villa first team squad on 26 January 2024, as an unused substitute in an FA Cup tie against former club Chelsea.
 On 12 April 2024, Munroe was given a contract extension by Aston Villa.

 On 9 May 2024, Munroe made his first team debut as a late substitute in a 2–0 UEFA Europa Conference League semi-final defeat to Olympiacos.
 On 19 May 2024, Munroe made his Premier League debut as a substitute in an away defeat to Crystal Palace on the final day of the season.

 On 24 August 2024, Munroe signed for Aston Villa's sister club Real Unión on a season-long loan.

 On 15 July 2025, Munroe signed for EFL League Two club Swindon Town on a season-long loan.
-On 8 November 2025, Munroe scored his first English Football League goal, a long range winner in a 2–1 victory over Tranmere Rovers.
+On 8 November 2025, Munroe scored his first English Football League goal, a long-range winner in a 2–1 victory over Tranmere Rovers.

+Middlesbrough

+On 15 January 2026, Aston Villa recalled Munroe from his loan at Swindon, and he was transferred permanently to EFL Championship club Middlesbrough for an undisclosed fee, reported to be around £300,000 with a sell-on clause.

+Munroe made his Middlesbrough debut on 24 January 2026, as a late substitute in a 4–0 league victory over Preston North End.

+Blackpool (loan)

+On 10 August 2026, Munroe was loaned to EFL League One side Blackpool on a season long loan.